It All Starts From Bottom – A Full Garage Door Part Breakdown

 Side Hinges – These hinges house the rollers that go inside the side tracks and keep the garage door as close as possible to the open frame while the side tracks move away from it.
 The side hinges are numbered for a preselected positioning on the different sections; In the 1st section, you would put number 1 hinges, 2nd section would have number 2 hinges, and so on.

-Center Hinges– These hinges are only installed in the center of the garage door and on the first panel.
+Center Hinges– These hinges are only installed in the center of the door and on the first panel.

-Garage door hinges come in a variety of configurations, and some garage door manufacturers use proprietary hinges, for example, Wayne Dalton in some of their garage doors series or Amarr with their safeguard hardware.
+Garage door hinges come in a variety of configurations, and some manufacturers use proprietary hinges, for example, Wayne Dalton in some of their garage doors series or Amarr with their safeguard hardware.
 In our professional opinion, the traditional hardware works in the best way providing superior results.

 Top Fixtures – Top fixtures are located on the top section and house the rollers.
 Top fixtures are usually adjustable to move the last panel further and closer to the frame to make the best seal.
-If you have a low-headroom setup. your garage door is most likely equipped with special fixtures
+If you have a low-headroom setup. your garage is most likely equipped with special fixtures

 Garage Door Cables – Garage door cables are overlooked even though they are evident, they are located on the sides of the door connected to bottom fixtures and the cable drums.
 Most homeowners will only inspect them when they break and make a big mess.

-This could be avoided very easily, when the garage door is in its open position inspect the cables, they will be wrapped around the cable drum making it easier to find rust and fraying.
+This could be avoided very easily, when the door is in its open position inspect the cables, they will be wrapped around the cable drum making it easier to find rust and fraying.

 Vertical track and Horizontal track they are both connected at the flag bracket which is attached to the wall or frame, and at the end of the horizontal track it is attached to the ceiling with a back hang usually from angle iron

-Cable Drums – Located on both ends of the torsion tube, and as the name suggests, cable drums reel the garage door cables when the garage door moves up and down.
+Cable Drums – Located on both ends of the torsion tube, and as the name suggests, cable drums reel the garage door cables when the door moves up and down.
 Cable drums come in different sizes depending on the door height and cable gauge.